 Assessment of function

 - Check visual acuity.
 This is mandatory in both eyes of all patients.
 Exact previous visual acuity will probably not be on record but note strength of spectacles, if worn.
-Is visual acuity improved by a pin-hole?
+Establish whether visual acuity is improved by a pinhole.

 - Do a confrontational visual field test - this examines the peripheral vision.

 - Assess macular function with an Amsler grid - this examines the central vision.